Decathlon/vitamin-ios/Sources/Vitamin/Foundations/Shadows/README.md

 ```

 **Notes**:
-- Calling `removeShadow()` is equivalent to calling `dropShadow(shadowType: .none)`
+- Calling `removeShadow()` is equivalent to calling `dropShadow(shadowType: .none)`.
-- These methods reset all the properties of the layer that are modified by `dropShadow(shadowType: VitaminShadow)`, its usage could lead to strange behavior if used on a view whose shadow was not added by this method
+- These methods reset all the properties of the layer that are modified by `dropShadow(shadowType: VitaminShadow)`, its usage could lead to strange behavior if used on a view whose shadow was not added by this method.
--